appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/gmail.md

 This page guides you through configuring Gmail as an email service provider on your self-hosted instance.

 ## Prerequisites
-* A self-hosted Appsmith instance.
-See the [installation guides](/getting-started/setup/installation-guides) for installing Appsmith.
+* A self-hosted Appsmith instance: If you haven't installed Appsmith yet, follow the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.
 * A [Google Workspace](https://workspace.google.com/intl/en_in/) account.

 ## Create app password